 Also of interest is that South Charleston has more people living here who work in computers and math than 95% of the places in the US.

-The education level of South Charleston citizens is very high relative to the national average among all cities (21.84%): 34.10% of adults in South Charleston have a bachelor's degree or even advanced degree.
+The citizens of South Charleston are very well educated compared to the average community in the nation: 34.10% of adults in South Charleston have a bachelor's degree or even advanced degree.

 The per capita income in South Charleston in 2018 was $32,751, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,004 for a family of four.
 However, South Charleston contains both very wealthy and poor people as well.